 But there’s an alternative to the IPO: the private placement.

 A private placement is an offering of unregistered securities to a limited pool of investors.
 In a private placement, a company sells shares of stock in the company or other interest in the company, such as warrants or bonds, in exchange for cash.

 Private placements are regulated by a series of U.S. Securities and Exchange Commission rules known as Regulation D, or Reg D. Under Reg D, companies can issue varying amounts of securities based on the type of investor they are selling them to—accredited or non-accredited investors—without registering those securities with the SEC.

-An accredited investor is a person—or a married couple—with a net worth of at least $1 million (excluding the value of the primary residence), or an individual that earned an income of at least $200,000, or more than a combined $300,000, in the case of married couples, for each of the last two years, and reasonably expects the same for the current year.
+- A person—or a married couple or spousal equivalent—with a net worth of at least $1 million (excluding the value of the primary residence), or an individual that earned an income of at least $200,000, or more than a combined $300,000, in the case of married couples, for each of the last two years, and reasonably expects the same for the current year; and

 Why A Private Placement?